Services We Provide

 System Monitoring

-CS2 monitors our IT systems for issues with Nagios.
+CS2 monitors our research computing systems for issues with Nagios.
 Issues monitored include: simple network ping, system load, disk usage, RAID status, SSL certificate expiration, and service response time.
 This allows us to respond to issues typically before users notice something is wrong.
+We have someone on call to respond to emergency issues 24/7.

 Active Directory

 CS2 maintains a cluster of Active Directory hosts for the CS.UNC.EDU domain.
-This includes managing user, group, and group policy objects.
+This service includes provisioning, managing, and decommissioning of user, group, and group policy objects.
 In addition to Windows PC clients, we support LDAP and Kerberos clients for Linux workstations and servers.
 This allows CS2 to provide a single CS sign on for all of our users across multiple systems.

 Contact Our Team